 Reduce the chances of disease

-Clearly a productive queen is central to the success of a colony.
+A productive queen is central to the success of a colony.
 Some queens may be more resistant than others to certain diseases.
 In fact, a common response among beekeepers to Chalkbrood is to requeen.

 Regardless of the cause, this is a huge problem for two reasons.